 In her book, Just Love: A Framework for Christian Sexual Ethics, religious scholar Margaret Farley argues that people should be treated as ends and not as means including “respecting their capacities and needs for relationship.”
 This, I think, is how we love each other.

-Casual sex can numb a person to the immense powerful potential sex has to offer: When we use others for sexual gratification or when we don’t see each other as much as we see what another person can offer us.
-We sex becomes mechanical — a thing to do out of habit.
+Casual sex can numb a person to the immense powerful potential sex has to offer.
+This happens when we use others for sexual gratification or when we don’t see each other as much as we see what another person can offer us.
+I’m wary when sex becomes mechanical — a thing to do out of habit.
 For that matter, sex between two people who are married can be just as soul-numbing as sex between strangers.

-But ANY consensual, love-centered sex can also tap into that power.
+But ANY consensual, love-centered sex can be rich, powerful, meaningful, worthwhile.